jessefrench/clearheaded/README.md

 * [![Node][Node.js]][Node-url]

 ## Features
-* Users can login with their email account and view their home page with a personalised greeting
+* Login with an email account to view your home page with a personalised greeting
-* Users can record an attack that walks them through a detailed list of questions about their headache and receive a summary page of all info when complete
+* Record an attack that walks you through a detailed list of questions about your headache and receive a summary page of all info when complete
-* Users can "quick-add" a headache to track on the home page
+* Quick-add a headache to track on the home page
-* Users can search for headaches from a specific date
+* Search for headaches from a specific date
-* Users can mark tracked headaches important by selecting the exclamation point symbol, or deselect it to mark it unimportant
+* Mark tracked headaches important by selecting the exclamation point symbol, or deselect it to mark unimportant
-* Users can delete tracked headaches by selecting the trash can symbol
+* Delete tracked headaches by selecting the trash can symbol
-* Users can rearrange tracked headaches with drag and drop functionality
+* Rearrange tracked headaches with drag and drop functionality

 ## App in action
 ![homePage](https://user-images.githubusercontent.com/106822556/197908836-a2903917-7791-41e9-a834-3425a151f683.gif)